shahzadhuq/modernization-decomposing-monolith/Readme.md

 <details>
 <summary>click to expand</summary>

-Following steps should be the starting point for any modernization approach.
+Following steps should be the starting point to plan your modernization journey.

 1. Overall, follow the mantra to modernize legacy application in small increments (e.g. component by component).
     1. While modernizing, delay or freeze any functional or behavioral changes.
 Otherwise, you will have to accept that roll-backs would become harder.